 Complete coverage was achieved for all the TOE security functions as described in the functional specification.
-The overall test depth of the developer tests comprises the TOE design subsystems and the internal interfaces of those subsystems as required for the assurance level of the evaluation.
+The overall test depth of the developer tests comprises the TOE subsystems and the internal interfaces of those subsystems as required for the assurance level of the evaluation.

-A selected subset from the test scripts provided by the developer have been successfully repeated by the evaluation facility.
-The achieved test results matched the expected results as documented by the developer in the developer test documentation.
+A selected subset of the test scripts provided by the developer have been successfully repeated by the evaluation facility.
+The achieved test results matched the expected results.